mozilla-mobile/firefox-ios/BUILDING.md

 Prerequisites, as of *September 4, 2015*:

 * Mac OS X 10.10.5
-* Xcode 7b6 with the iOS 9 SDK (All beta at this time)
+* Xcode 7.0 GM with the iOS 9.0 GM SDK (Newer betas not supported)
 * Carthage 0.8 via Homebrew

 > There are issues with Carthage on OS X 10.11 El Capitan.
 We recommend to use OS X 10.10 Yosemite instead.